mchmarny/knative-route-demo/README.md

 * I kept v1 (blue) entry with 0% traffic for speed of reverting, if ever necessary
 * I added named route `v1` to the old (blue) version of the app to allow access for comp reasons

-Navigate to http://v1.route-demo.default.thingz.io to show the old version accessable by `v1` named route
+Navigate to http://v1.route-demo.default.thingz.io to show the old version accessible by `v1` named route

 ## Rebuilding Images